-When Nintendo released the teaser trailer for Breath of the Wild 2 last year, it unleashed a whirlwind of rumors and speculation.
+When Nintendo released the teaser trailer for Breath of the Wild 2 several years ago, it unleashed a whirlwind of rumors and speculation about a sequel to one of the best Zelda games.
 As the dust started to settle, a few things were made clear — but much remained up in the air.
 Nintendo is notoriously scarce with information regarding first-party titles, and that holds true for this much-anticipated sequel.

 Apparently, the driving factor for making a Breath of the Wild sequel came from the development team conjuring up too many DLC ideas.
 While DLC works to add small changes to a game — it essentially functions as an expansion — you’re often limited to the existing structure of the title.
 Aonuma said that the team had some big changes they wanted to implement, but they couldn’t do this using DLC.
 As time went on and more ideas began percolating, it became clear that a new game was the only way to make these a reality.

 As soon as the trailer was revealed at E3 2019, the internet exploded with rumors and speculation.
 Not all of it is reliable, but we’ve compiled a list of the most realistic rumblings.
 Nintendo hasn’t commented either way about the following claims, so it’s possible that some of these great ideas might make it into the final product:

 - The reveal trailer shows Link and Zelda exploring some sort of underground chamber, but Zelda looks markedly different than we remember.
 Her hair has been cut short into a type of bob, and fans are speculating that’s because she will be a playable character.
 Shorter hair has less of a chance of clipping into other objects and makes it easier to pull off a clean look without any janky animation.
 We’re not sure how likely this is — but we can’t deny it would be great to run around Hyrule as someone other than Link.